 Proven Strategies to Build a Great Remote Onboarding Process

-Even if working from home wasn’t really a new experience for many people (especially freelancers and researchers), various trends and events, forced companies to make radical changes in their procedures and future strategies.
+Even if working from home wasn’t really a new experience for many people (especially freelancers and researchers), various trends and events forced companies to make radical changes in their procedures and future strategies.

 Let’s be frank, remote work brings many challenges and doubts – but it adds true flexibility and creates exciting job opportunities for professionals around the world.
 Moreover, because most white-collar employees have experienced the benefits of remote work and expect to keep this possibility, a successful remote onboarding becomes a critical parameter to attract and retain talent.

-Since the first one seems to be in contrast with the second, how could you enable strict processes while offering flexible working lives to remote employees?
-Having a clear plan means providing your employees with a roadmap that can be discussed and adjusted.
+Since the first point seems to be in contrast with the second, how could you enable strict processes while offering flexible working lives to remote employees?
+Having a clear plan means providing your remote employees with a roadmap that can be discussed and adjusted.
 By doing this, you always keep the focus on goals and main achievements along the way.

 There is nothing worse than feeling isolated at work.
 Unfortunately, it’s common to have this experience while working from home.
 On the other hand, our current technology lends us a hand (if not more than one) with multiple devices and platforms to support virtual communication and make it more interactive.

 During the onboarding process of a new job, remote workers present personal and often unique needs that companies can meet with a clear feedback process.
 When implementing it from the first days, it’s crucial to utilize proper digital tools to avoid misunderstandings and discussions.